 Setting additional options for the PDF bookmarking feature

-On the Bookmarks page of novaPDF's Properties window you also have some additional options: Allow multiline bookmarks, Match bookmarks regardless of level, Use Levels and Open to level.
+On the Bookmarks tab in novaPDF's Profile Manager window you also have some additional options: Allow multiline bookmarks, Match bookmarks regardless of level, Use Levels and Open to level.
 Description and examples for these options are given below.

 Allow multiline bookmarks